eduardohenrik/demo-dr/README.md

-# Ansible Automation DEMO for DR
+# Ansible Automation Platform DEMO for DR

 This repository contains demo playbooks and roles used in our [Ansible Automation Workshops](https://github.com/ansible/workshops/).